DSA Road Map

 - If you are applying for a healthcare course where a bursary is provided you will also follow a different process and should contact Student Wellbeing directly.

 Stage 4 Eligibility

 - At this point your local Education Authority may request more evidence or supporting documentation for your application.

 - If you are eligible for DSA your local Education Authority will send you a letter to confirm this, known as a DSA1.
-Student Support will also receive a copy of the letter which allows us to progress applicants for a needs assessment.
+Student Wellbeing will also receive a copy of the letter which allows us to progress applicants for a needs assessment.

 Stage 5 Meet the Team